 - Pulling up straps.

-Reachers or pick-up sticks have a pistol-type handle and a pincer grip at the end.
+Reachers or pick-up sticks come in various lengths and have a variety of handle types with a pincer grip at the end.
 They can be used to:

 - Pick up clothes from the floor.